- Get a Free Consultation

 How Do You Prove Liability in an Alexandria Wrongful Death Claim?

 A wrongful death lawsuit may be based on many legal theories of liability, including things like negligence, malpractice, and product liability.
 In all cases, however, plaintiffs must show by a preponderance of the evidence that the defendant’s actions caused their loved one’s death.
 In other words, they must show that the defendant was at least more likely than not responsible.
+Contact our Alexandria wrongful death lawyer today for a case review and advice.

 The evidence needed to satisfy this standard will vary depending on the circumstances.
 That said, relevant evidence in wrongful death cases often includes things like: